jdyelle/jdyelle.github.io/Tutorials/BikeDataViz/index.md

 This level of hardware isn't out of reach if you're just making a VM or running a docker from your laptop.

-Once you're there, let's move on to [Downloading Citibike Data](./Mapping).
+Once you're there, let's move on to [Downloading Public Bike Trip Data](./Mapping).